-The Child Rights Centre is an association of citizens established in 1997 with the main aim of implementing child rights in Serbia in accordance with the Convention on the Rights of the Child.
-The main course of action of the Centre is aimed at creating a favourable social and legislative framework for the full achievement of child rights in Serbia through activities focused on the introduction and implementation of laws, policies and practices that enable the improvement of the welfare of the child, the protection of their rights and their full participation in society.
+The Child Rights Centre is an association of citizens established in 1997 with the main aim of implementing child rights in Serbia in accordance with the UN Convention on the Rights of the Child.
+The main course of action of the Centre is aimed at creating a favourable institutional, legislative and strategic framework for the full achievement of child rights in Serbia through activities focused on the introduction and implementation of laws, policies and practices that contribute to the advancement of the well-being of children, protection of their rights and their full participation in society.

 Child Rights Centre Establishment